ninjalegendz/aichat/README.md

 ### 2. Configure Firebase

-This project uses Firebase for Authentication, Firestore, and Storage.
+This project uses Firebase for Authentication and Firestore.

 1.  **Create a Firebase Project:** If you don't have one already, create a new project at the [Firebase Console](https://console.firebase.google.com/).
 2.  **Create a Web App:** Inside your project, create a new Web App.